QualityPre/Country-Weather-App/README.md

 ## Roadmap

-- [ ] Re-design of the site, using TailwindCSS
+- [x] Re-design of the site, using TailwindCSS
+- [x] Add extra country information
+- [ ] Able to clear selected country data
-- [ ] Add extra country information
+- [ ] Add random country information button
-- [ ] Extend the app for other place
+- [ ] Extend the app for other places
   - [ ] Show the weather

 See the [open issues](https://github.com/QualityPre/Country-Weather-App/issues) for a full list of proposed features (and known issues).